LT3SD: Latent Trees for 3D Scene Diffusion: Experiments

 \cref{tab:quanComparison} shows a quantitative comparison of our \OURS{} against baselines.
 Our approach significantly improves both point-based and perceptual-based metrics, demonstrating its effectiveness in 3D scene generation.
 Since the point-cloud-based PVD~\cite{Zhou_2021_ICCV} generates only sparse point clouds, we convert PVD points to triangle meshes with ball-pivoting~\cite{817351} for FID computation.
 The triplane-based NFD~\cite{Seitzer2020FID} produces good scene structures, though lacks perceptual quality in local surface smoothness.
 As shown in \cref{fig:comparison}, BlockFusion~\cite{wu2024blockfusion} produces recognizable furniture and smooth surfaces, but with quite fragmented room structures (\eg{}, in \cref{fig:comparison}, the walls in the 1st and 3rd rows are fragmented and unlikely in structure), resulting in a good FID score but a relatively lower point cloud metrics that rely on more strongly reflecting global structures in the ground-truth distribution.
+XCube~\cite{ren2023xcube} produces compelling 3D scene structure but lacks accurate details by generating complex 3D scenes in a single step without decomposing them to patches.

 In contrast, our method follows a hierarchical approach on our latent tree encoding, starting with a good coarse scene structure (reflected in point-cloud metrics) and progressively adding high-fidelity local detail, as indicated by the FID score.
 Additionally, our method is also much more efficient while achieving superior quality: the large-scale scene generation in \cref{fig:teaser} of size $45.1m \times 90.3m \times 2.8m$ containing $\approx 170$ rooms takes 2 hours on a single GPU, while BlockFusion~\cite{wu2024blockfusion} takes 3 hours for the generation of 7 rooms.